-Proposition E, approved by San Francisco voters on November 5, 2002, directed the establishment of a Rate Fairness Board (RFB) to advise the San Francisco Public Utilities Commission on water and sewer rate matters.
+Proposition E, approved by San Francisco voters on November 5, 2002, directed the establishment of a Rate Fairness Board (RFB) to advise the San Francisco Public Utilities Commission on water, power and sewer rate matters.
 These provisions with respect to sewer rates went into effect on January 3, 2003 and were applied to water rates beginning July 2006.

 Specific duties for the RFB include: